Chains

 Single-user scope

-A chain runs entirely within one user's scope — one step's data never crosses to another user.
+The whole loop runs inside one user's scope — one step's data never crosses to another user.

 Validated outputs